NZOI/NZOI.github.io/nzic/past/2016/rules.md

 ---
 title: Rules
 layout: nzic_page
-nzic_weight: 20
+nzic_weight: -1
 ---

-## Contest Rules 2017
+## Contest Rules 2016

 These are subject to change until each contest begins.

 ### Eligibility

-All current secondary or intermediate school students in New Zealand.
+All current secondary (or intermediate) school students in New Zealand.

+### Supervision

+All official competitors must be supervised.
+The supervisor may be a teacher, volunteering parent (recommended by a teacher) or a trusted non-competing senior student (school prefect recommended by a teacher).

+To recommend a supervisor other than a teacher, please ask a teacher to email us directly on who will supervise and the location.

 ### Contest environment